leonardoreboucas/cloud-orchestrators-exam/README.md

 ### Configure Orchestrators
 For use terraform, just [download](https://www.terraform.io/downloads.html) it's binary and ensure it´s in your PATH and is possible to execute terraform command everywhere in your environment.

 For use Cloudify, just follow [provider's instructions](https://cloudify.co/getting-started/) in order to install a Cloudify environment on your environment.
 This could be by docker images or install process.
 The CLI is required too.
-Your have to create secrets for each providers parameters.
-The GCP parameter gcp_private_key should be setted as a plan text, so convert the command inside JSON to a plain text and use it to fill the secret on Cloudify.
+Your have to create secrets for each provider's parameters.
+The GCP parameter gcp_private_key should be setted as a plain text, so convert the string inside JSON to a plain text and use it to fill the respective secret on your Cloudify environment.

 ## Execution